Key points:

 How do you create an ABIM study schedule?

-When you're creating your ABIM study plan, start by writing down how long you have to study.
-This should be the day you're taking the board exam.
+When you're creating your ABIM study plan, start by discerning how long you have to study.
+This should be calculated using the date of your board exam.
 Some doctors will make a study plan end-date that's one or two months before their board exam, and use those 30 or 60 days to just go through questions.

 Going beyond just the schedule, your ABIM study plan will detail how you'll study all the information you need to know for the boards.

-1. Figure out what you need to study.
-You can use your ITE results as a baseline for which subjects you're already strong in, which subjects you can spend a little more time in.
+- Figure out what you need to study.
+You can use your ITE results as a baseline for which subjects you're already strong in and which subjects to spend a little more time in.
 You can also look at the ABIM exam blueprint to see the 16 content domains the exam will cover, along with relative percentages for each subject.

-2. Think about the learning techniques you'll pepper into your study program.
-Figure out how you can use science and evidence about learning theory to build an ABIM study plan that helps you truly learn the material.
-That way you'll easily recall the information on exam day.
+- Think about the learning techniques you'll pepper into your study program.
+Decide how to use science and evidence about learning theory to build an ABIM study plan that helps you truly learn the material.
+That way, it will be easier to recall the information on exam day.

 Pro tip: Relying on a single format (i.e. just Q&As) won't reliably prepare you for the board exam.
 You'll want a comprehensive review before you dive into any qbank.